The magic thread lift15/02/21

 This depends on the shape of the thread.
 There are several types of threads: monos, smooth, barbed, twist, cogs etc. Each shape has an advantage in a certain area of the face, neck and decollete and are chosen when a certain type of rejuvenation is required.

 Cog threads work by being inserted from the outer aspect of the face and being tunnelled under the skin to where they need to go.
-When the cannula is removed a physical lift is seen, however this can be transient (see question on dropped threads below).
-Your body produces it's own scaffold (collagen) around the thread and so smoother lifted facial contours are seen.
+When the cannula is removed a physical lift is seen, however this can drop a little over the coming weeks (see question on dropped threads below).
+Over time your body produces it's own elastic scaffold (collagen) around the thread and this is what gives your thread lift its longeviity.

 What types of threads are there ?

-Threads can be made from PDO and this is what we have been using in dissolvable stitches in the NHS for many years.
-They can also be made from PLLA which is what is sometimes used when hips are repaired.
-The newest type of implanted thread is PCL and is again used to repair broken bones.
-All 3 compounds are fantastic as aesthetic implants, as we have used them extensively in medical settings for a long time now, so we know about their safety.
+The most popular threads are made from PDO (MINT threads are PDO threads) and this is what we have been using in dissolvable stitches in the NHS for many years.
+They can also be made from PLLA and PCL but these have less lifting capacity than MINT threads.
+All 3 compounds are fantastic as aesthetic implants, as we have used them extensively in medical settings for a long time now, so we know a lot about their safety.
 They are all very biocompatible (this means that reactions to them are very unusual) and they biostimulate your skin so that your collagen and elastin become more robust and springy, just like young skin.
-It's reassuring that your body will eventually dissolve and naturally dispose of the thread by-products (C02 & H2O) over time.
+It's reassuring that your body will eventually dissolve and naturally dispose of threads by hydrolysis (C02 & H2O) over time.

 How long does a thread lift last?